-PSW's serious financial distress began far before the inception of the receivership.
+PSW's serious financial distress began far before the start of the receivership.
 In many transactions analyzed by the Receiver, funds raised by PSW from 2021 through July 2023 were used to satisfy previously incurred financial obligations and to invest in extraneous businesses as described above.
 Cash seems to have been spent wherever the pressure was most intense within the PSW organization, instead of being used in the manner represented to investors, as can be illustrated by the Dayton/Ravenna activity, and the Charley Revenue Sharing Agreements, which the Receiver has previously reported.
 See Exhibits 7 and 8.
 One of the driving forces for the receivership was that PSW had exhausted its ability to obtain capital and was facing imminent liquidation in addition to legal action.

-At the same time, expenses far outstripped revenue in the face of a Joint Venture partner first cutting off funding and then permanently reducing funding as a result of PSW's inability to provide the Joint Venture partner with certain financial information.
-Upon appointment, the Receiver sought to immediately reduce expenses by terminating employees and rehiring just enough employees to maintain accounting, manage construction and support the going concern sale and marketing effort of PSW.
+At the same time, expenses far outstripped revenue in the face of a Joint Venture partner first cutting funding and then permanently reducing funding because of PSW's inability to provide the Joint Venture partner with certain financial information.
+Upon appointment, the Receiver looked to immediately reduce expenses by terminating employees and rehiring just enough employees to maintain accounting, manage construction and support the going concern sale and marketing effort of PSW.

 Based on a review of existing financial documents and a reconstruction or creation of historical financial documents, the Receiver believes PSW was technically insolvent before December 31, 2020.
 Constructing this information has required countless hours of effort by the Receiver, and was compiled as accurately as possible given the lack and/or inaccuracy of PSW's accounting.
-This analysis is subject to change based on the discovery of additional information, but the table below demonstrates PSW's relative historical solvency:
+The table below demonstrates the historical insolvency of the consolidated parent (i.e., all PSW entities and projects).
+This analysis is subject to change based on the discovery of additional information.